-Greetings Internet Stranger!
-24 hours in Charleston is certainly not enough time to see this marvelous city.
-It is rich with history, adorable accents, and more fine bars than you can shake a stick at.
-It keeps winning awards for being just so darn appealing.
+Greetings Internet Stranger and welcome to 24 hours in Charleston!
+I’m the first to admit that one day is certainly not enough time to see this marvelous city.
+Charleston is rich with history, adorable accents, and more fine bars than you can shake a stick at.
+That’s why The Holy City keeps winning awards for being just so darn appealing.

-But we can still do plenty of damage in 24 hours in Charleston.
-We’ll tackle ten delicious dishes, six kinds of booze, five depressing/uplifting historical monuments, and a drink that literally has my name on it.
+But even though it would be great to have more time, we can still do plenty of damage in 24 hours in Charleston.
+We’ll tackle a plethora of delicious dishes and more history than you can shake a palmetto at.
 Let’s get going, y’all!

 24 Hours in Charleston

 If you can only stay in an adorable bed and breakfast in one city in America, let it be Charleston.
 (If you get a second city, add Savannah.
 And if there’s a third city, try Durham, North Carolina.
 But I’m getting ahead of myself.)
 Charleston is definitely a city that knows how to treat a guest right.